michael2012z/BitBible/markdown/KJV/files/Isa.md

 1. Bel boweth down, Nebo stoopeth, their idols were upon the beasts, and upon the cattle: your carriages were heavy loaden; they are a burden to the weary beast.

-2. They stoop, they bow down together; they could not deliver the burden, but themselves are gone into captivity.themselves: Heb. their soul
+2. They stoop, they bow down together; they could not deliver the burden, but themselves are gone into captivity.

 3. Hearken unto me, O house of Jacob, and all the remnant of the house of Israel, which are borne by me from the belly, which are carried from the womb: